 Hometown: Austin, TX

 Interesting article you cite in Christianity Today.
-One thing the author fails to mention (also from the Barna survey) is that charity from evangelical Christians goes overwhelmingly only to their own church. " Ninety-five cents of every dollar donated by evangelicals went to churches."
+One thing the author fails to mention (also from the Barna survey) is that charity from evangelical Christians goes overwhelmingly only to their own church. "."

 Name: Ray Symons